apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump gag order reinstated in New York civil fraud trial**
+**Aurora borealis might be seen in New Hampshire Thursday, Friday**

-You can read more about it [here](https://apnews.com/article/trump-fraud-lawsuit-trial-gag-order-15304270ea3f61284a414f938155ae62).
+You can read more about it [here](https://www.wmur.com/article/new-hampshire-northern-lights-forecast-1130/45997238).

 ## Requirements
 - Python 3.8